boots-edu/textbook/source/original/week8.md

 Jest can run tests on the entire system or on individual components.

-Jest can produce a coverage report to let you know which lines are not “covered” by the test (i.e. functions not called, branches not taken, etc.)
+Jest can produce a coverage report to let you know which lines are not "covered" by the test (i.e. functions not called, branches not taken, etc.)

 Testing can easily be built into the build cycle, so that tests are run as part of each build.